 A traditional recipe in some parts of Moldova, "turta cu julfa" is actually a dessert made with hemp.

-In 1989, before the revolution, Romania was Europe's largest hemp producer (with 45,000 HA cultivated, roughly 56-70% of the entire European production and 4th producer worldwide).
+In 1989 (before the revolution that toppled the comunist regime), Romania was Europe's biggest hemp producer (with 45,000 HA cultivated, roughly 56-70% of the entire European production and 4th producer worldwide).